The Use of Data Analytics in Recruitment

 If IBM’s research is proven true, the shortage of skilled data scientist is only going grow while the demand increases.
 This data science and analytics skills gap won’t close immediately but by training graduates and existing staff the gap can be closed slowly.

 What do you think needs to be done to close the data skills gap?
 Has your business been affected by the skills gap?
-Let me know your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original blog click here.